 While we love the idea of kitting out our homes in designer furniture, there’s that tiny issue of needing to pay rent.
 For now, most of those pieces are out of budget—but we still need a place to sit.
-Enter all the direct-to-consumer decor brands giving IKEA a run for its money.
+Enter: the best mid-range furniture brands giving IKEA a run for its money.

-To narrow things down, we’ve rounded up brands priced between big-box retailers and high-end designers that sell their wares only on their e-shops.
-These are companies that operate on a comparatively smaller scale, oftentimes with an actual designer at the helm of each velvet-tufted armchair, which means a tighter selection of products.
+These direct-to-consumer shops are priced between big-box retailers and high-end designers, and for the most part sell their wares only on their e-shops.
+They operate on a comparatively smaller scale, oftentimes with an actual designer at the helm of each velvet-tufted armchair, which means a tighter selection of products.
 (That’s a good thing.)
-While we love brands like Anthropologie, West Elm, and CB2 for on-trend decor that’s reasonably priced, it’s time to give the more under-the-radar companies some love, too.
-Read on for our nine go-to sites for good-looking furniture that won’t wreak havoc on your bank account.
+Here are our 11 go-to sites for good-looking furniture that won’t wreak havoc on your bank account:

 The gist: Launched in 2015, Campaign only offers three types of items: a sofa, an armchair, and an ottoman.
 A retail model this specialized requires major attention to detail and it shows; everything is made to last 10 times longer than the average seating option.